hemalvarambhia/vending_machine/README.md

 I used top down TDD with mock objects to develop the solution and the vending machine is the top level unit test.
 The interfaces discovered where then used to TDD the next layer down.
 The `BasicProductDispenser` and `TerminalDisplay` have not been tested as the logic is considered to be very simple.
+I added an integrated test with real objects to stay honest (`vending_machine_integrated_spec.rb`).

 The way the work has been done (using dependency inversion) means that we can support any currency since that detail has been isolated in the change dispenser.
 Similarly we have encapsulated the vending machine from implementation details of the product dispenser and product catalogue so the code is, hopefully, SOLID.
 The parts of the machine listed above are now polymorphic objects with clearly defined contracts.